rb2705111/alx_fe_javascript/dom-manipulation/README.md

-# Dynamic Quote Generator
+# Dynamic Quote Generator with Web Storage

 ## Project Overview
-A dynamic web application that generates and displays quotes based on user-selected categories, with functionality to add new quotes through an interactive interface.
+A fully-featured dynamic web application that generates and displays quotes with persistent storage, category filtering, and JSON import/export capabilities.
+All data persists across browser sessions using Web Storage APIs.

 ## Repository Structure
 ```